tralamazza/pubnubjs/README.md

 ## Important

 * We keep a socket pool with a default idle timeout of 20s, see `options.pool_idletimeout`
-* You can only publish objects or JSON strings.
+* You should only publish objects or JSON strings.
 * `.subscribe()` returns an object stream.

 ## MIT Licensed